Bulletin: August 16, 2020. Eleventh Sunday after Pentecost. Transfer of the Icon of the Veil of our Lord.

 HOLY DAYS AND WEEKDAYS: Please check the bulletin.

 THE HOLY MYSTERIES

 MYSTERIES OF CHRISTIAN INITIATION: The three Mysteries of Baptism, Chrismation and Holy Eucharist are always celebrated together in one ceremony.
 One month notice is required and one baptismal preparation meeting is required with the priest.

 MYSTERY OF HOLY CROWNING: Six month notice, an initial meeting with the priest, marriage preparation sessions, and a wedding license are required.
 You must be an active member of the parish.

 MYSTERY OF HOLY CONFESSION: Saturday at 4:30 p.m.

 MYSTERY OF HOLY ANOINTING: Available for anyone who is ill.

 PLEASE NOTE: There is no charge for the celebration of the Sacramental Mysteries, however, it is appropriate to offer a gift of thanksgiving.
-Therefore the Parish Advisory Council suggests an offering of $200 for Baptisms; $500 for Weddings; $300 for Funerals; and $100 for a Memorial Service.
+We suggest an offering of $200 for Baptisms; $500 for Weddings; $300 for Funerals; and $100 for a Memorial Service.